Fall Into Books

-The 26th Annual Fall Into Books will be held on Thursday, October 23, 2025, at The Venue in Kingston, NY.
-More information will be coming soon.
+The 27th Annual Fall Into Books will be held on Thursday, October 22, 2026, at The Venue in Kingston, NY.

 Held annually, Fall Into Books brings together school and public librarians from eight counties within the Hudson Valley for a day of literacy, discussion, networking, and insight.
 This collaborative event features book discussion sessions (ranging from picture books to young adult), a morning speaker, a keynote author presentation, a book sale, and catered breakfast and lunch.
 This conference provides an excellent opportunity for attendees to engage in collaborative discussions on children’s and teen literature.
 Library workers and educators of all types are welcome.